Roles and responsibilities

 - to advise on research and interpretation of clinical evidence

 - to guide the development of recommendations and commentary.

-We convened 17 multidisciplinary working groups in 2011.
+For each major edition, we convened multidisciplinary working groups for specific topics.
 The working groups’ roles were:

 - to review and finalise the clinical questions for their topic area

-- to select high-priority clinical questions for limited (non-systematic) structured literature searches
+- to select high-priority clinical questions for structured literature searches

 - to formulate recommendations

 - (if group’s topic included a systematic review) to synthesise evidence from systematic review, formulate evidence-based recommendations, and grade the recommendations

 - to guide the secretariat in drafting commentary and review drafts.